Projection-free Algorithms for Online Convex Optimization with Adversarial Constraints: Abstract

 \section{Abstract}

 We study a generalization of the Online Convex Optimization (OCO) framework with time-varying adversarial constraints.
-In this problem, after selecting a feasible action from the convex decision set $\mathcal{X},$ a convex constraint function is revealed alongside the cost function in each round.
-Our goal is to design a computationally efficient learning policy that achieves a small regret with respect to the cost functions and a small cumulative constraint violation (\CCV) with respect to the constraint functions over a horizon of length $T$.
-It is well-known that the projection step constitutes the major computational bottleneck of the standard OCO algorithms.
-However, for many structured decision sets, linear functions can be efficiently optimized over the decision set.
-We propose a \emph{projection-free} online policy which makes a single call to a Linear Program (LP) solver per round.
-Our method outperforms state-of-the-art projection-free online algorithms with adversarial constraints, achieving improved bounds of $\tilde{O}(T^{\nicefrac{3}{4}})$ for both regret and CCV.
-The proposed algorithm is conceptually simple - it first constructs a surrogate cost function as a non-negative linear combination of the cost and constraint functions.
-Then, it passes the surrogate costs to a new, adaptive version of the online conditional gradient subroutine, which we propose in this paper.
+In this setting, at each round, the learner selects an action from a convex decision set $\mathcal{X}$, after which both a convex cost function and a convex constraint function are revealed.
+The objective is to design a computationally efficient learning policy that simultaneously achieves low regret with respect to the cost functions and low cumulative constraint violation (\CCV) over a horizon of length $T$.
+A major computational bottleneck in standard OCO algorithms is the projection operation onto the decision set $\mathcal{X}$.
+However, for many structured decision sets, linear optimization can be performed efficiently.
+Motivated by this, we propose a \emph{projection-free} online conditional gradient (OCG)-based algorithm that requires only a single call to a linear optimization oracle over $\mathcal{X}$ per round.
+Our approach improves upon the state of the art for projection-free online learning with adversarial constraints, achieving $\tilde{O}(T^{\nicefrac{3}{4}})$ bounds for both regret and CCV.

+Our algorithm is conceptually simple.
+It constructs a surrogate cost function as a nonnegative linear combination of the cost and constraint functions, and feeds these surrogate costs into a novel adaptive online conditional gradient subroutine introduced in this paper.
+We further extend our framework to the bandit setting, where we show that a new form of surrogate loss is necessary to properly handle bandit feedback—an issue overlooked in prior work.
+Finally, we develop an efficient Follow-the-Perturbed-Leader (FTPL)-based algorithm, particularly well-suited for online combinatorial optimization problems with discrete actions, which also achieves $O(T^{\nicefrac{3}{4}})$ regret and CCV.